 Emmanuel Saez, UC Berkeley September 3, 2013

 The recent dramatic rise in income inequality in the United States is well documented.
-But we know less about which groups are winners and which are losers, or how this may have changed over time.

 Book Launch: Chileans exiled in Australia